 What is the internship timeline?

 List of Internship Milestones and Dates Internship Milestone Due Attend MPH internship orientation Fall prior to internship Complete all pre-internship academic modules and associated assessments By January 1 Students will independently search for a viable internship project.
-Past project exampes and internship resources will be provided by your instructor.
+Past project examples and internship resources will be provided by your instructor.
 Internships must meet CEPH internship criteria and be approved by Faculty Advisor and Internship Coordinator.
 At least 12 weeks prior to internship Once a suitable internship is identified, students will use doodle to schedule a virtual internship contracts meeting with the Student, Preceptor, Advisor, and Internship Coordinator.
-At least 8 weeks prior to start of internship Final Student Learning Contract with signature submitted, risk/legal paperwork submitted At least 8 weeks prior to start of internship tudents must complete all pre-requisite courses with a C or better to begin internship First day of internship Timesheets, Internship MIdterm Report, Midterm Student Evaluation, Midterm Virtual Site Visit with Student Presentation At 100 hours completed Timesheets, Internship Final Report, Final Student Evaluation, Site Assessment, Internship Presentation At 200 hours completed
+At least 8 weeks prior to start of internship Final Student Learning Contract with signature submitted, risk/legal paperwork submitted At least 8 weeks prior to start of internship Students must complete all pre-requisite courses with a C or better to begin internship First day of internship Timesheets, Internship Midterm Report, Midterm Student Evaluation, Midterm Virtual Site Visit with Student Presentation At 100 hours completed Timesheets, Internship Final Report, Final Student Evaluation, Site Assessment, Internship Presentation At 200 hours completed

 Who is in my internship team?

 To identify and arrange for an internship requires the work of a team.
 In the MPH program that team includes you, as the student, the internship coordinator, and the faculty advisor.
 Once a site is approved and selected, the preceptor joins the team.
 This team will serve as your support system through the process of identifying, preparing for, and successfully completing the internship.
 Active communication is imperative in this process.
 It is important for you to include the entire team on all communications related to the internship to help ensure their active engagement.